University of Nebraska-Lincoln

 What is TRIO?

-The collegiate program, Student Support Services (SSS), works with eligible undergraduates from all majors and degrees at UNL.
-The Ronald E. McNair Scholars Program at UNL, designed to prepare undergraduates for doctoral studies, is administered through the Office of Graduate Studies.
+The collegiate program, Student Support Services (SSS), works with eligible undergraduates from all majors and degrees at the university.
+The Ronald E. McNair Scholars Program at the university, designed to prepare undergraduates for doctoral studies, is administered through the Office of Graduate Studies.

 Where did TRIO originate?